chengengliu/Guttman-Analysis-System-MasterProject/README.md

 3. Column A of that worksheet **MUST** be student name (or id).
 4. Row 1 **MUST** be item name (or id).
 5. Starting from column B and row 2, mark data **MUST** present.
 6. No other data like "total" column or row allowed.
-Those will be automatically calculated by our program.
+Those will be automatically calculated by our program.<br/>
+To run all unit tests: `python3 test.py`
 # Code Commit and Branch Policy
 ## Branch Policy:
     1. Every team member should keep one branch at least, under their control, for which they should develop the project and add features.